patrikerdes/gradle-use-latest-versions-plugin/README.md

 gradle useLatestVersions
 ```

-Your dependencies in build.gradle will be updated - both inline version number and versions based on variables - and you build.gradle file will look like this:
+Your plugin and module dependencies in build.gradle will be updated - both inline version number and versions based on variables - and you build.gradle file will look like this:

 ```groovy
 plugins {